 Our Thanksgiving tables feature many more dishes than usual and cooks generally assume that each guest will eat a full serving of every dish.
 “So instead of having turkey and a vegetable and rice as your dinner, in which you’d make a certain amount of vegetables and a certain amount of rice and a certain amount of turkey, you’re having many more sides.
 Or you’re having appetizers before and desserts after, and it’s such a big feast with so many parts to it, we tend not to eat a full serving of everything.
 And yet we’re cooking that many servings.”

 This kind of guessing—and the food waste that results from it—led the NRDC to develop the Guesti-mator tool, a dinner party calculator that figures out how much food you’ll need to cook.
-Check out this cute short video about the free (and fun) tool:

 The Guest-imator takes into account:

 - How many people will come to dinner

 - Whether you want leftovers and if so, for how many meals